JaimRM/QuantitativeFinance/ReadMe.md

 **Assuming a daily drag of 1 basis point (0.01%) to account for commissions, slippage, and bid-ask spreads.*

-We can add expected shortfall (the average of everything below the VaR) as a more coherent measure, assuming 'final_returns' is your array of 1000 simulated outcomes.
+We can add expected shortfall (the average of everything below the VaR) as a more coherent measure, assuming 'final_returns' is our array of 1000 simulated outcomes.

 var_95 = np.percentile(final_returns, 5)